clintatelier/digital_ocean_manager/README.md

 # DigitalOcean Manager

-This project provides a comprehensive setup for managing various types of applications (web apps, static sites, and mobile apps) on DigitalOcean using a Kubernetes-based architecture.
-It automates many aspects of setup and deployment, but some manual steps are still required.
+This project provides a comprehensive setup for managing web applications and static sites on a single DigitalOcean droplet.
+It automates many aspects of setup and deployment, utilizing virtual environments for application isolation.

 ## Prerequisites